 How do I maintain three blogs and still have time to write books?

-But without my toolbox of pro tools for blogging and writing, I would be struggling to keep up.
+But without my toolbox of pro tools and free SEO tools for blogging and writing, I would be struggling to keep up.

 Of course, writing accuracy is the number one priority because any errors or typos will distract from your message and lose your readers very quickly.